 How payment processors calculate fees

 Transaction fees are typically a percentage of the total transaction amount, plus a fixed fee.
 For example, a processor may charge 2.9% + $0.30 per transaction.
 This means that for every $100 processed (paid or transferred from client to provider), the processor will collect $2.90 in fees plus an additional $0.30 per transaction.
+Other payment processors may charge a flat fee for each transaction.

-- Interchange fees – Fee amounts that are encrypted and levied by payment processors, such as credit card companies.
+- Interchange fees – Fee amounts that are encrypted and levied by payment processors, such as credit card issuers.
 They represent a percentage of the total transaction cost and are usually split among the merchant, issuing banks, and networks for covering their costs in processing transactions.

 - Authorization fees – Often charged by payment processors when a consumer authorizes their card to complete a transaction.
 This is usually a flat fee of between $0.10 and $1 per authorization depending on the processor being used.
 These charges are typically levied either directly by the issuing bank or by a credit card company such as Visa, Mastercard, or American Express.